ricktu288/ray-optics/README.md

 - Draw irradiance map and export as CSV data
 - Export as SVG diagram
 - Create modularized combinations of optical elements with custom parameters.
-- Use the simulator as a node module in your own project.
+- Use the simulator as a node module in your own project and integrate with other programming languages.

 ## Links
 - [**Launch the Web App**](https://phydemo.app/ray-optics/simulator/)